wp-plugins/fws-ajax-contact-form/readme.txt

 * Works with the default wp_mail() function (use it together with the [Mailgun for Wordpress](https://wordpress.org/plugins/mailgun/) plugin to send emails via SMTP)
 * Options for the email subject and the from/to email addresses
 * You can change/translate all text using a localization tool
-* The form HTML is compatibel with the Boostrap CSS framework
+* The form HTML is compatible with the Bootstrap CSS framework
 * Optional: use the CSS style-sheet included by the plugin
-* Track succesfully submitted forms in Google Analytics and/or Clicky
+* Track successfully submitted forms in Google Analytics and/or Clicky
 * Uninstall function, we remove the plugin options on removal!

-The plugin is built te keep stuff simple.
+The plugin is built to keep stuff simple.
 If you need a complex web form or if you need a form builder, please use one of the existing form plugins.
 To use the email validation feature you need an API key.
 Open a [free Mailgun account](https://mailgun.com/signup) to get one.

 == Installation ==

 The quickest method for installing the contact form is:

-1. Automatically install using the builtin WordPress Plugin installer or...
+1. Automatically install using the built-in WordPress Plugin installer or...
 1. Upload the entire `fws-ajax-contact-form` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Add the shortcode [FWSAjaxContactForm] into the page of your choice.

 == Frequently Asked Questions ==

-= Is it possible to use a differnet method for email address validation (instead of using the Mailgun API) =
+= Is it possible to use a different method for email address validation (instead of using the Mailgun API) =

 Yes, the external email address validation service is optional.
 My advice is to use them, because it's very important to receive an email address that is correct.
 The Mailgun API system will test an email address for: